 The Camera (AA) value controls the pixel supersampling rate or the number of rays per pixel that will be traced from the camera.
 The higher the number of samples, the better the anti-aliasing quality, but the longer the render times.

-These AA samples could be described as primary rays (or pixel samples) and determine the overall quality of the image being rendered.
-Increasing the AA samples improves the overall quality of the image, but it can often be wasteful because it increases the sampling rate for everything.
+These Camera (AA) samples could be described as primary rays (or pixel samples) and determine the overall quality of the image being rendered.
+Increasing the Camera (AA) samples improves the overall quality of the image, but it can often be wasteful because it increases the sampling rate for everything.
 When the source of noise is identified in the scene, it is more efficient to set the sampling values to increase the number of only those specific rays.
 If for example, there is a scene with lots of motion blur, a larger Camera (AA) sample is required, and therefore the other sample values can be reduced.
-Likewise, increasing Camera (AA) can also benefit indirect lighting and therefore not as many Diffuse samples would be required.
+Likewise, increasing Camera (AA) can also benefit indirect lighting, and therefore not as many diffuse samples would be required.
 However, if you were to reduce noise on the skin of a character, it would be more efficient to have higher SSS samples and not such a high value for Camera (AA) samples.